1. Address gaps in JHA cross-border cooperation through the expansion and coordination of existing training networks.

 1000 practitioners including judges, prosecutors, lawyers and prison directors will receive the Handbook electronically or in print version.

 - Center for the Study of Democracy (CDS)

 Grant Agreement No: 807032

-The content of this website represents the views of the author only and is his/her sole responsibility.
+Legal Notice: The content of this website represents the views of the authors and is their sole responsibility.
 The European Commission does not accept any responsibility for use that may be made of the information it contains.